raphael39/aml2025-group-15/proposal.md

 ### Formal Setup

-Let the dataset be defined as:
+Let the dataset be a multivariate time series, defined as:

 $\[
 D = \{(X_t, y_t)\}_{t=1}^{N}